s-t-e-v/phpforum/README.md

 **Guide for local install**

 1. Install XAMPP
 2.  clone the project within **htdocs/**
 3.  create the database from `dbmodel.sql`.
 Set it up with your own credentatials.
+4. Ensure the web server user, normally `daemon`, has the permission of read & write for the folder `public/upload`.
+This is important for the profil picture upload feature.
+You can follow those steps:

+    - **Identify the webserver user**:
+      Use PHP to identify the web server user by using the posix_getpwuid function:

+      ```php
+      <?php
+      $uid = posix_geteuid();
+      $info = posix_getpwuid($uid);
+      echo "Web server user: " . $info['name'];
+      ?>
+      ```

+    - **Create a New Group**:
+      First, create a new group that both you and the daemon belong to.
+You can create a group using the groupadd command, for example:

+      ```bash
+      sudo groupadd phpforum
+      ```

+    - **Add Users to the Group**:
+      Add both your user and the daemon user to the newly created group:

+      ```bash
+      sudo usermod -aG phpforum your_user_name
+      sudo usermod -aG phpforum daemon
+      ```

+    - **Change Group Ownership**:
+      Change the group ownership of the upload directory to the new group (mygroup):

+      ```bash
+      sudo chown :phpforum public/upload
+      ```

+      **NB**: if you are running xampp for some reason, restart it to make the changes effective after the latter step.

-4. Launch by running the following steps:
+5. Launch by running the following steps:
     - Ensure you have xampp running.
 You can start the process with `/opt/lampp/lampp start`
     - go to http://localhost and go to the **htdocs/** folder, the projects folder.
 In the project folder, access the **public/** folder.
 This is the folder where the `index.php` is.
 The website should load automatically after accessing the **public/** folder.

 ## Usage